 Any increase in the value of an Indexed Strategy at the end of a Term is based on the value of the underlying Index at the final Market Close of the Term.
-The Cap, Upside Participation Rate, or Trigger Rate limits the positive Index return, if any, that may be credited to your Contract for a given Term
+The Cap, Upside Participation Rate, or Trigger Rate limits the positive Index return, if any, that may be credited to your Contract for a given Term.

-If the Index rises for the Term, then at the end of the Term the value of an Indexed Strategy with a Cap can never be more than the Investment Base (reduced by the Daily Charge) increased by the Cap for that Term even if the Index has risen by more than the Cap.
+If the Index rises for the Term, then at the end of the Term the value of an Indexed Strategy with a Cap can never be more than the Investment Base increased by the Cap for that Term even if the Index has risen by more than the Cap.

-If the Index rises for the Term, then at the end of the Term the value of an Indexed Strategy with an Upside Participation Rate will be the Investment Base (reduced by the Daily Charge) increased by your share of the rise in the Index.
+If the Index rises for the Term, then at the end of the Term the value of an Indexed Strategy with an Upside Participation Rate will be the Investment Base increased by your share of the rise in the Index.
 Your share of any rise in the Index is equal to the Upside Participation Rate for that Term multiplied by the rise in the Index.

-If the Index rises for the Term, then at the end of the Term the value of an Indexed Strategy with a Trigger Rate will be the Investment Base (reduced by the Daily Charge) increased by the Trigger Rate for that Term even if the Index has risen by more than the Trigger Rate.
+If the Index rises for the Term, then at the end of the Term the value of an Indexed Strategy with a Trigger Rate will be the Investment Base increased by the Trigger Rate for that Term even if the Index has risen by more than the Trigger Rate.